 In fact, email marketing is very economical and helps you target specific audiences only.

 It helps you better understand customers.
-And clients get the opportunity to express their opinion or inform what they want from your store.
+Clients get the opportunity to express their opinions or inform us what they want from your store.

-Before concluding, I’ll add that running an Etsy marketplace can prove to be a very enjoyable experience if you use the right resources and offer things that’re in demand.
-Generally, most sellers stock seasonal as well as year-round favorites on the Etsy marketplaces.
+Before concluding, I’ll add that running an Etsy marketplace can prove to be a very enjoyable experience if you use the right resources and offer things that are in demand.
+Generally, most sellers stock seasonal as well as year-round favourites on the Etsy marketplaces.
 This ensures them a steady income all through the year.
-You too can become a successful seller on Etsy.
+You, too, can become a successful seller on Etsy.